GAGHL/GAGHL_AVR_UART/README.md

 | `uart_available()` | *(void)*                                                                            | Check if data is available in receive buffer                |
 | `uart_flush()`     | *(void)*                                                                            | Flush receive buffer                                        |

+We appreciate the time and effort you've put into this pull request.
+To help us review it efficiently, please ensure you've gone through the following checklist:
+Submission Checklist 📝

+I have updated existing examples or added new ones (if applicable).
+I have used cargo xtask fmt-packages command to ensure that all changed code is formatted correctly.
+My changes were added to the CHANGELOG.md in the proper section.
+I have added necessary changes to user code to the Migration Guide.

+    My changes are in accordance to the esp-rs developer guidelines

+Extra:

+    I have read the CONTRIBUTING.md guide and followed its instructions.

+Pull Request Details 📖

 ## 🚀 Getting Started